-If you own the layer or you are an administrator of your organization, you can view and edit data in the attribute table, plus you can perform the following field management operations from the Data tab of the layer's item page:
+If you own the layer or you are an administrator of your organization, you can view and edit data in the attribute table, and you can perform the following field management operations from the Data tab of the layer's item page:

 - Add fields to or delete fields from the attribute table.